adityapalnitkar/adityapalnitkar.github.io/_posts/2017-3-5-Week-Seven.md

 ## What did I do this past week? ##

 Last week was very busy!
 I had three tests and three major assignments due back to back, so I spent most of the week studying!
-I did pretty well on the SWE exam - I thought the exam was very fair although the format was a big surprise compared to the OOP test last semestr.
+I did pretty well on the SWE exam - I thought the exam was very fair, although the format was a big surprise compared to the OOP test last semester.
 I am very glad I reviewed the Github examples while studying for the SWE exam.
 I put them on my cheat sheet as well, and they were immensely helpful since we had already previously looked at all of the algorithms that were on the test.

 ## What's in the way? ##

 Honestly, not much!
 I’m pretty caught up with work for my other classes, so I will just take things as they come during the week.
-I just have one exam next week and nothing else major due.
+I just have one exam next week and nothing else major that is due.

 ## What will I do next week? ##